Getting started

 You are now the club admin

 As the creator, you have full admin access.
-You can add more admins later from the club settings.
+You can add more admins later from club settings.

 4. Create a team